 Admission to the Graduate School does not automatically constitute admission to the Education Specialist Program.
-Candidates are restricted to six semester hours of graduate course work prior to admission to the Graduate Teacher Education Program (GTEP).
 All candidates must complete all requirements for the Alabama Class AA certification.
-All Ed.S. candidates must successfully complete a written comprehensive examination prior to program
+All Ed.S. candidates must successfully complete a written comprehensive examination prior to program completion.